Your Pet’s Oral Health Matters

 What Is Pet Periodontal Disease?

-Periodontal disease is caused by the progressive inflammation of the gum tissues and if left untreated can eventually lead to serious consequences for your pet’s dental and overall health.
-This includes eventual destruction of bone, gum and other structures that holds your pet’s teeth in place.
+Periodontal disease is an oral infection that aids in progressive inflammation of the gum tissues and if left untreated can eventually lead to serious consequences for your pet’s overall health.
+This includes the destruction of the bone, gums, and other oral structures that hold your pet’s teeth in place.
 While these complications don’t happen until the more advanced stages, your pet can still suffer through symptoms caused by the early stages of periodontal disease.

-Periodontal disease occurs when food particles and bacteria accumulate along the gum line and turn into plaque.
-This plaque contains bacteria and acids that spread onto the gum tissue and cause irritation, inflammation, and infection.
-Your pet’s immune system will try to fight this by sending white blood cells to release enzymes to break down the gum tissue.
-The result?
-Sore, swollen gums, receding gum tissue, and bone deterioration.
-If the infection spreads to the bloodstream, bacteria can travel around your pet’s body and reach her vital organs, putting her at risk of developing other health problems.
+Your pet develops periodontal disease when food particles and bacteria accumulate along the gum line and turn into plaque.
+Plaque contains bacteria and acids that spread onto the gum tissue and cause inflammation, irritation, and infection.
+The symptoms of pet gum disease include sore and swollen gums, receding gum tissue, and bone deterioration.

 - Loss of interest in food

-- Noticing blood in her food or water bowels caused by her gums bleeding
+- Noticing blood in their food or water bowls caused by bleeding gums

 - Bad breath

 - Obvious pain when using their mouth or when you try to look at or clean their teeth